 Application for Registration, Title and Security Interest

-State Sales Tax Information & Out of State Use Tax Information:
+State Sales Tax Information and Out of State Use Tax Information:

 Sales of boats in Iowa are subject to the state sales tax of 6 percent plus local option taxes, if any.
 This applies to sales by individuals and dealers.